Ferromagnetism in an extended coherently-coupled atomic superfluid: Para- to ferromagnetic phase transition

 \subsection{The atomic system}

 The magnetic model discussed above can be used to describe the spin sector of an atomic superfluid mixture of two spin states \up and \down.
 The correspondence is based on identifying the spin vector components with the population difference $S_3=n_{\uparrow} - n_{\downarrow}$ and the intercomponent coherences with $S_1$ and $S_2$.
-Given the positive intra- and intercomponent scattering lengths $a_{\downarrow\downarrow}$, $a_{\uparrow\uparrow}$ and $a_{\downarrow\uparrow}$, we focus on a configuration with $a_{\downarrow\uparrow}^2>a_{\downarrow\downarrow}a_{\uparrow\uparrow}$, which, in the absence of a coupling between the two states, is unstable against spatial phase separation of the two components.
-The mixture is stabilized by the presence of a coherent radiation with amplitude $\Omega_R$ and detuning $\delta_B$, which allows for state inter-conversion.
+Given the positive intra- and intercomponent scattering lengths ($a_{\downarrow\downarrow}$, $a_{\uparrow\uparrow}$ and $a_{\downarrow\uparrow}$), we focus on a mixture with $a_{\downarrow\uparrow}^2>a_{\downarrow\downarrow}a_{\uparrow\uparrow}$, which, in the absence of a coupling between the two states, undergoes phase separation.
+The mixture is stabilized by the presence of a coherent radiation (Rabi coupling) with amplitude $\Omega_\text{R}$ and detuning $\delta_B$, which allows for state inter-conversion.
 The detuning $\delta_B$ corresponds to the frequency difference between the hyperfine splitting of the two internal levels including the linear Zeeman energy shift, and the frequency of the driving microwave.

-Table \ref{table1} illustrates how the Rabi coupling and interaction unbalances map into the components of an effective field in the magnet model (more details can be found in the Appendix \ref{app:theory}).
-The role of the transverse field, $B_1$, is played by $\Omega_R$.
+Table~\ref{table1} illustrates how the Rabi coupling and interaction unbalances map into the components of an effective field in the magnetic model (more details can be found in the Appendix~\ref{app:theory}).
+The role of the transverse field, $B_1$, is played by $\Omega_\text{R}$.
 The axial component of the external field, $B_3$, has two contributions: the detuning $\delta_B$ and the imbalance of the intra-component atomic interaction energy in the two states $n\Delta\propto (a_{\downarrow\downarrow}-a_{\uparrow\uparrow})n$.
 The difference between intra- and intercomponent scattering lengths $\kappa\propto [(a_{\downarrow\downarrow}+a_{\uparrow\uparrow})/2-a_{\downarrow\uparrow}]$ represents the anisotropic magnetic interactions in the material, uniaxial along direction 3.
 Therefore, the resulting effective magnetic field is

 where $\delta_\text{eff}=\delta_B + n\Delta$.
 In the following, we will use this atomic parameter notation to describe the phase diagram.
-The precise definition of the parameters $\Delta$ and $\kappa$, which takes into account the geometry of our sample, as well as their experimental estimation, can be found in the Appendices \ref{app:theory} and \ref{app:calib}.
+The precise definition of the parameters $\Delta$ and $\kappa$, which takes into account the geometry of our sample, as well as their experimental estimation, can be found in the Appendices~\ref{app:theory} and \ref{app:calib}.